BriannaMorreale/Scala-Projects/README.md

-chapters7and8 had instructions to use structural recursion and fractals to re-create the Fibonacci sequence and make a design similar to a chessboard pattern. chapters9and10 had instructions to create a flower design using Horticulture and Higher-order Functions. chapters11and12 had instructions to create a unique pattern using L-systems.
+chapters7and8 had instructions to use structural recursion and fractals to re-create the Fibonacci sequence and make a design similar to a chessboard pattern. chapters9and10 had instructions to create a flower design using Horticulture and Higher-order Functions. chapters11and12 had instructions to create a unique pattern using L-systems. chapter13 had instructions to draw an image based on generative art.
+The code I created is a Christmas tree.